tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 ### Plotting the QC flags

-Let's plot the observations, marking flagged ones with a black edge:
+We can plot the observations, marking flagged ones with a black edge as follows:

 {% highlight python %}
 import matplotlib.pylab as mpl